Pettifleur Berenger

-Pettifleur Berenger (born 20 December 1964) is an Australian author and reality television personality of Sri Lankan / Ceylonese Dutch Burgher descent.
+Pettifleur Berenger (born 20 December 1964) is an Australian author of Sri Lankan / Ceylonese Dutch Burgher descent.

+Career

+She released her first book, Switch the Bitch, in April 2015.

 She appeared on The Real Housewives of Melbourne in its second and third seasons.
-She released her first book, Switch the Bitch, in April 2015.

-Biography

 Berenger appeared as a contestant on Hell's Kitchen Australia, which premiered in 2017.
 She finished in ninth place, being the second one eliminated.

 In January 2021, Berenger was a contestant in the Australian version of I'm a Celebrity...Get Me Out of Here!, where she was eliminated second.

-Personal life

-Berenger has three sons from a previous relationship.
-As of 2017, Berenger's partner was Frank Palazzo.